segment-boneyard/analytics-magento/Readme.md

 Then, update [`History.md`](History.md) with a summary of your changes.

-Once you've bumped the version and added to the changelog, build the new distribution files by running:
+Once you've bumped the version and updated the changelog, you need to rebuild the distribution files in [`dist/`](dist/) by running the build script:

     $ bin/build

-That will update the files in `./dist` to the latest version.

-Then commit all of those changes, and tag the new release like so (where `X.X.X` is the number of the newest version):
+Then commit those changes, and tag the release (where `X.X.X` is the number of the newest version):

     $ git commit -am 'X.X.X'
     $ git tag 'X.X.X'